 America’s oldest candy shop is a great place to go at Christmas.
 Shane Confectionery’s drinking chocolates are a must try, and they have lots of seasonal treats.

 A particular standout during the holidays reinforces Shane’s commitment to tradition in the form of a Pennsylvania Dutch Christmas gift known as Clear Toy Candy.
 The colorful sugar candies range from miniature to upwards of 6 inches in size.
-You’ll find everything from reindeer to Santas and wreaths.
-Stars of David are also available.
+You’ll find everything from reindeer to Santas, wreaths, and Stars of David.

 Skate at Blue Cross RiverRink